udayanshevade/Udacity-FEND-Website-Optimization/README.md

 #### Part 2: Optimize Frames per Second in pizza.html
 ~ Time to generate pizzas on load: 0.64ms
-~ Average time to generate last 10 frames: 0.241ms
+~ Average time to generate last 10 frames: (first 2.5ms then) 0.241ms
-~ Time to resize pizzas: ~ 1.35ms
+~ Time to resize pizzas: ~ 1ms +/- 0.4ms

 How to see the result:

-1. Not using a server, open dist/views/pizza.html in a browser.
+1. Not using a running server, open ./dist/views/pizza.html in a browser.
 2. Open [Chrome Dev Tools](https://developer.chrome.com/devtools) (Ctrl-Shift-I or Cmd-Opt-I) and go to the [Timeline](https://developer.chrome.com/devtools/docs/timeline) tab.
 3. Begin recording a timeline and scroll the page.
 4. Change the slider to resize the pizzas.